 In the HBO documentary, a Nebraska boy was injured at birth.
 As a result of the negligence of an obstetrician, he is severely brain damaged and will require a lifetime of care.
 A lifetime of medical care alone will cost in excess of $5 million.
 The jury awarded $5.5 million.
 But because Nebraska maintained a $1.75 million cap on all damages, his family received only $1.75 million (much of which went to expenses and attorney fees).
 That means that taxpayers get stuck with the bill, rather than the wrongdoer.

 Although some state courts have ruled that caps on noneconomic damages are unconstitutional, the Maryland Court of Appeals ruled as recently as 2010 that Maryland’s cap is constitutional.

 Nevertheless, the policy negatively impacts the rights of catastrophically injured individuals.
 About 30 states have laws that limit damages in personal injury cases.

-The Brassel, Alexander & Rice has significant experience representing those who have been catastrophically injured by the negligence of others.
-If you’ve been injured, call the Brassel, Alexander & Rice for a free consultation.
+The Brassel Alexander has significant experience representing those who have been catastrophically injured by the negligence of others.
+If you’ve been injured, call the Brassel Alexander for a free consultation.